f3rhoodn/AGV_data_tools/README.md

  - RGB: image file equivalent to the captured depth information.
  - Vehicle: information regarding global coordinates (x,y,z) and orientations (yaw, pitch, roll) of the ego vehicle in the scene in a given timestamp.
- - Pedestrian: there is two pedestrians in the scene.
+ - Pedestrian: there are two pedestrians in the scene.
 These CSV files include their global coordinates and orientations.
 ```